Projective completions of graded unipotent quotients: Introduction

-In this paper we will first prove a stronger version of the results of \cite{BDHK2} for which the condition that \lq semistability coincides with stability' is replaced with a slightly less stringent condition (which can also be regarded as an interpretation in this setting of \lq semistability coincides with stability' for the action of the unipotent radical of $H$).
-We will then show that, even when this condition is not satisfied we can find a sequence of blow-ups of $X$ along $\hat{H}$-invariant subvarieties (analogous to that of \cite{K2} in the reductive case) resulting in a projective variety $\hat{X}$ with an induced linear action of $\hat{H}$ satisfying the modified \lq stability coincides with semistability' condition for its unipotent radical.
-In this way, considering an induced action of $\hH$ on $X \times \PP^1$ as above, we obtain a projective variety $X \wenv H = \widehat{X \times \PP^1} \env \hat{H}$ which is a categorical quotient by $\hat{H}$ of an $\hat{H}$-invariant open subset of a blow-up of $X \times \kk$ and contains as an open subset a geometric quotient of an $H$-invariant open subset $X^{\hat{s},H}$ of $X$ by $H$.
-After further blow-ups along $\hat{H}$-invariant projective subvarieties using the methods of \cite{K2}, we can obtain another projective completion $X \tenv H$ of $X^{\hat{s},H}/H$ which is itself a geometric quotient (not just a categorical quotient) by $\hat{H}$ of an $\hat{H}$-invariant open subset of a blow-up of $X \times \kk$.
+In this paper we will first prove a stronger version of the results of \cite{BDHK2} for which the condition that \lq semistability coincides with stability' for the $\hU$-action is replaced with a slightly less stringent condition (which can also be regarded as an interpretation in this setting of \lq semistability coincides with stability' for the action of $\hU$; in fact in each case a better analogy with classical GIT would be to describe the condition as \lq semistability coincides with stability and the stable locus is non-empty).

+We will also show that, when this condition is replaced with a much weaker condition on the action of $\hU$ (roughly equivalent to the stable locus being non-empty in classical GIT), then we can find a sequence of blow-ups of $X$ along $\hat{H}$-invariant subschemes (analogous to that of \cite{K2} in the reductive case) resulting in a projective scheme $\hat{X}$ with an induced linear action of $\hat{H}$ satisfying the modified \lq stability coincides with semistability' condition for its unipotent radical.
+In this way, considering an induced action of $\hH$ on $X \times \PP^1$ as above, we obtain a projective scheme which is a good quotient by $\hat{H}$ of an $\hat{H}$-invariant open subset of a blow-up of $X \times \AL^1$ and contains as an open subset a geometric quotient of an $H$-invariant open subset $X^{\hat{s},H}$ of $X$ by $H$.
+After further blow-ups along $\hat{H}$-invariant projective subschemes using the methods of \cite{K2}, we can obtain another projective completion $X \tenv H$ of $X^{\hat{s},H}/H$ which is itself a geometric quotient (not just a good quotient) by $\hat{H}$ of an $\hat{H}$-invariant open subset of a blow-up of $X \times \AL^1$.
 Here the geometric quotient $X^{\hat{s},H}/H$ and its projective completions $X \wenv H$ and $X \tenv H$ have descriptions in terms of Hilbert--Mumford-like criteria, the explicit blow-up constructions and an analogue of S-equivalence.

+Finally we can deal with the situation when even this weaker condition that the $\hU$-stable locus is non-empty is not satisfied, by using \lq quotienting in stages' to reduce to the case when the unipotent radical is commutative and choosing complements to generic stabilisers.

+In \cite{BHK} this construction is used to stratify quotient stacks of the form $[X/H]$, where $X$ is a projective scheme acted on linearly by a linear algebraic group $H$ with internally graded radical, in such a way that each stratum $[S/H]$ has a geometric quotient $S/H$.
+This can be used to find stratifications of moduli stacks (potential applications include moduli stacks or sheaves or Higgs bundles over a projective scheme \cite{BHJK,hamilton} and of projective curves \cite{Jackson}) such that each stratum has a coarse moduli space.